-For 2015 through 2021, the Township will pay a portion of the premium for coverage at \$225 per month if the retiree elects single coverage and \$300 per month if the retiree elects to cover a spouse and/or eligible dependents.
+The Township will pay a portion of the premium for coverage at \$225 per month if the retiree elects single coverage and \$300 per month if the retiree elects to cover a spouse and/or eligible dependents.

 The retiree may continue coverage until he or she becomes eligible for Medicare.
 A retiree's spouse or eligible dependents will no longer receive benefit after 10 years of receiving benefits, upon reaching Medicare eligibility, or retiree's death, if any are earlier than above.